alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 ![An image with increasing entropy, from top left to bottom right.](pics/understanding-entropy-drawing.jpg "A round dot at the top left is followed by a matrix of increasingly blurry dots, with more structure and levels of depth.
 Source: the author.")

-Come with me for this wondeful journey, where we will reason together about the deepest problems known to mankind in easy to follow terms.
+Come with me on this wondeful journey, where we will reason together about the deepest problems known to mankind in easy to follow terms.
 In the process we will try to guess the (possible) future of computing, look into the nature of time itself,